 Tiago de Luca holds a BA in Communication Studies from the State University of São Paulo (UNESP), an MA in Film Studies from UCL and a PhD in World Cinemas from the University of Leeds.
 Before moving to Warwick, he taught and worked at the University of Liverpool for 4 years.

-My main research interests are: representations and visualisations of the world and the earth in cinema and related media; cinematic realism; time and duration in the cinema (especially slow cinema); and contemporary world cinema, with an emphasis on Brazilian and Latin American cinemas.
+My main research interests are: the global and the planetary in film and media; world cinema; cinematic realism; slow cinema; Brazilian and Latin American cinemas.

 My first book, Realism of the Senses in World Cinema: The Experience of Physical Reality, looks at current forms of realism in world cinema by selecting the work of Carlos Reygadas, Tsai Ming-liang and Gus Van Sant.
 The book explores the ways in which their films reconfigure the tenets traditionally associated with realist filmmaking through a sensory mode of address premised upon the hyperbolic application of the long take.
 My second book, Slow Cinema (edited with Nuno Barradas Jorge), is the first anthology to provide an examination of this concept in film studies, focusing on slowness both as a trend in contemporary global cinema and in terms of its previous manifestations in film history.

 I'm currently writing my new book project, titled Envisioning the World: Film, Media and the Earth, for which I was awarded a British Academy Mid-Career Fellowship in 2018-19.
 This monograph looks at the ways in which the earth has been imaged and imagined in the cinema and related media at the turns of the twentieth and twenty-first centuries.

 - Slow Cinema (co-edited with Nuno Barradas Jorge) (Edinburgh: Edinburgh University Press, 2016), read the introduction here.